Latest News

 Webflow

-The number of people who could modify a production database used to be a short list.
+The number of people able to modify a production database used to be a short list.
 AI agents have made it more closely resemble an org chart.
 When product managers, marketers, and designers all have MCPs connected to Cursor and the ability to make API calls against live data, the security model that assumed database access was an engineering concern stops working.

 Many security-conscious engineers at established companies would balk at the notion of allowing non-technical teams anywhere near the production database.
 But the access isn't always arriving through formal provisioning.
-It often comes through tooling that was adopted for speed and never scoped for security.
+It often comes through tooling that was adopted for speed and never scoped for governance.
 In one recent survey, securing AI agents ranked as the number-one unresolved concern among more than 100 Fortune 500 CISOs, above vulnerability management, data loss prevention, and third-party risk.
 Nearly 70% of the enterprises surveyed already have agents in production.
-The data confirms that access explosion isn't only happening at startups and small businesses that "don't know better", but also slipping into established companies feeling pressure from execs looking for AI productivity from the entire org.
+The data confirms that access explosion isn't only happening at startups and small businesses that "don't know better," but also established companies that are feeling executive pressure to boost productivity and speed across the org through AI enablement.

 Everyone is a builder, and every builder touches the database

-"There are certain settings in AI agents that can enable 'God mode', and those are very dangerous," Bansal said.
+"There are certain settings in AI agents that can enable 'God mode' or administrator access, which can be very dangerous," Bansal said.
 "As long as the agent is asking for permission and you're reviewing what it's touching, it's fine.
 But as soon as you let it loose and it starts making changes on its own, specifically to databases, that's when it gets dangerous."

-Bansal said that previously there were four engineers with the ability to expose the database, but he now has to prepare access routes for product and marketing teams that are building with AI agents that have the potential to carry the same access.
-The result for the company from a growth perspective is net-positive for obvious reasons, but the downside risk must be weighed.
+Bansal said that historically, there were only a handful of employees who had the ability to expose the database.
+But now, he has to prepare access routes for product, sales, customer success, and marketing; any AI-powered employee building with AI agents that have the potential to carry the same access.
+The result for the company from a growth perspective is net positive for obvious reasons, but the downside risk must be weighed.

-"Select teams have an MCP server connected to Cursor or other tools, and they can make API calls or data modifications.
+"With the rise of MCP servers connected to Claude, Cursor, or other tools, this opens up a completely new profile of users who can make API calls or data modifications.
 So the threat landscape has evolved to the point where security teams have to step up and scale themselves to match engineering because everyone is engineering now to some degree."

 The payoff keeps the pressure on.
 Projects that used to take six months are shipping in a month.
 Nobody wants to be the team that slows that down, least of all security.
-"Security teams are usually so small, and we as the security practitioners don't want to be a blocker so we encourage work to happen in good faith."
+"Security teams are usually so small, and we as the security practitioners don't want to be a blocker, so we encourage work to happen in good faith.
+But we need more than just good faith; we need automated enforcement.
+As agentic AI continues to develop, it’s more important than ever for security teams to be not only vigilant but proactive," said Bansal.

 The sandbox that wasn't safe